Do you struggle to stay on task? Using a timer is a simple trick to keep you focused—here’s why.

 For me, this is the number one reason I use a timer.
 I get overwhelmed incredibly easily (perhaps that’s one of the reasons I procrastinate so much), and the timer helps me get out of my head and into the task at hand.

-When I look at the kitchen after a long day, I get so overwhelmed with the task at hand that I want to forget it and go crawl in bed and read.
+When I look at the kitchen after a long day, I get so overwhelmed that I want to forget it and go crawl in bed and read.
 I always regret it when I give in to that overwhelm, so instead I set the timer for 30 minutes and resolve that whatever is finished when the timer goes off is enough.
 I can do anything for 30 minutes, right?

 Usually I’m pretty surprised that I can finish in the time allotted, but even if I don’t, I still accomplished a lot because I used a timer.